• Skip to main content

 Does your office chair leaves you sore, cramped, or uncomfortable?
 There is no doubt that the average office worker spends way too much time sitting.
 The British Psychological Society estimates that the average worker sits at their desk for an average of 5 hours and 41 minutes each day.

 Such prolonged periods of inactivity may lead to psychological and physical stress.
-In fact, extended sitting puts an exuberant amount of stress on the back, neck, arms, and legs.
-All that excess pressure can even force your spinal discs to compress.
-This can lead to premature disc degradation, mobility issues, and acute discomfort.
-Unfortunately, that poorly made, generic office chair is probably only worsening the impact of your mostly sedentary lifestyle.
+Extended sitting puts an exuberant amount of stress on the back, neck, arms, and legs.
+All that excess pressure can even force your spinal discs to compress, and this can lead to premature disc degradation, mobility issues, and acute discomfort.
+Unfortunately, that poorly made, generic office chair is probably only worsening the impact of your primarily sedentary lifestyle.

 Fortunately, there are plenty of small changes that you can make to reduce the impact of a shoddy office chair.